-Outer: Nickel-Brass (76% copper, 4% nickel, 20% zinc)
+Outer: Nickel-brass (76% copper, 4% nickel, 20% zinc)

 Inner: Cupro-nickel (75% copper, 25% nickel)

-||WIRELESS BRIDGES THE ATLANTIC...MARCONI 1901...|
+|Edge Inscription||WIRELESS BRIDGES THE ATLANTIC...MARCONI 1901...|

 2001 saw the centenary of Guglielmo Marconi’s first wireless transmission across the Atlantic.
 It was a feat that had been thought impossible but, in December 1901, the letter ‘S’ in Morse Code – three dots – was successfully transmitted from Poldhu in Cornwall to St John’s, Newfoundland.
 To commemorate Marconi’s historic achievement – an achievement that was to revolutionise global communication and bring tremendous benefits to mankind – The Royal Mint produced a special £2 coin.
 Taking radio waves as its theme, the design by Robert Evans symbolises Marconi’s impact on twentieth-century communication.
-Radio waves decorate both the centre and outer border while a spark of electricity linking the zeros of the date represents the generation of the signal.
-The design is completed with the edge inscription …WIRELESS BRIDGES THE ATLANTIC… MARCONI 1901.
+Radio waves decorate both the centre and outer border while a spark of electricity links the zeros of the date and represents the generation of the signal.
+The design is completed with the edge inscription ‘…WIRELESS BRIDGES THE ATLANTIC… MARCONI 1901’.